 To start, here’s my grocery staples list, a collection of the 10 cheapest nutritional go-to food sources that I’ve discovered over my years as a ski bum.
 I’ve included these items for their nutritional value, taste and versatility.
 Enjoy!

 Eggs are a cheap and easy source of protein.
 They are full of omega 3 and omega 6 fatty acids, vitamin B and folate.
-Buying organic will buy you more nutrition in this food category, and I recommend skipping that last PBR at the Village Cafe to use your extra $3 to buy organic, omega-3 enhanced eggs.
+Buying organic will buy you more nutrition in this food category, and I recommend skipping that last PBR at apres to use your extra $3 to buy organic, omega-3 enhanced eggs.
 Fry them, boil them, poach and scramble them, drop them into your ramen noodle soup.
-There are a million ways to enjoy this protein powerhouse, and at $3 to $4 a dozen, they fit well into a ski bum budget.
+There are a million ways to enjoy this protein powerhouse, and at $3-4 a dozen, they fit well into a ski bum budget.

 Cheese is another quick and easy source of protein.
 Whether you’re adding cheddar to your breakfast sandwich, packing low-fat mozzarella string sticks into your pow day snack pack or dipping some fresh fruit into cottage cheese, this genre of protein packs a big punch for a relatively low price tag.
 If you can only afford one kind of cheese a week, go with low-fat cottage.
 You can eat it with fruit or veggies, stir it into your breakfast scramble or add it to your evening pasta sauce as a sort of ricotta-esque final touch.